Musab36/hairSalon/README.md

 Hair Salon allows you to add Stylists and add Clients to your Stylists.
 You can also add details to your Stylists.

 # Project Installation
 Feel free to clone my project!
-Just run **gradle run** from your terminal in the root of the project folder.
+Just run **gradle build** from your terminal in the root of the project folder.

 # Liecence
 This project is copy right free